maido-39/OmniVLA-dev-SDY/README.md

    - Real-time visualization with Pygame (ego and top-down camera views)
    - Automatic CSV logging of observations, actions, and commands
    - Automatic visualization generation upon simulation completion
+   - **Real-time language prompt editing** (in `quadruped_simulation_with_prompt_editor.py`):
+     - Edit `sim_data/current_prompt.txt` during simulation to update the language prompt
+     - Changes are automatically detected and applied to the OmniVLA model
+     - Terminal notifications show when prompts are updated

 4. **Data Output**:
    - Simulation data is saved to `sim_data/YYYY-MM-DD_HH-MM-SS-omnivla_sim/`